tursodatabase/libsql/rusqlite/README.md

 There are other, less obvious things that may result in a panic as well, such as calling `collect()` on a `SqliteRows` and then trying to use the collected rows.

+The method `query_map()` is an alternative to `query()` and is guaranteed not to panic.
+This method returns an iterator over rows after they have been mapped to a static type, e.g., types without references to other values.

 ## Author